-7. Progress in 2020
+7. Progress in 2021

-During 2020, we:
+During 2021, we:

-Reviewed our Anti-Slavery, Human Trafficking and Human Rights Policy and Whistleblowing and Disclosure Policy and confirmed that all remain appropriate;

-- Developed and piloted a new Tender Management Software which requires all suppliers and subcontractors to answer questions on the steps they have taken to reduce the risk of modern slavery within their own operations; - Updated our onboarding processes to ensure that all procurement and commercial employees understand how to engage with suppliers to identify risk factors; - Reviewed our e-learning modules and confirmed that the content remains appropriate; - Had preliminary discussions, which are continuing, to appoint an agency recruitment outsourcing firm to manage all temporary agency labour on our sites who will be responsible for all compliance checks, including modern slavery; and - Had no suspected or actual incidents of modern slavery reported directly to us or via our independent whistleblowing hotline administered by Safecall.
+- Reviewed our Anti-Slavery, Human Trafficking and Human Rights Policy and Whistleblowing and Disclosure Policy and confirmed that all remain appropriate; - Launched our new digital tender system across the business which requires all suppliers and subcontractors to answer questions on the steps they have taken to reduce the risk of modern slavery within their own operations; - Updated our onboarding processes to ensure that all Procurement and Commercial employees understand how to engage with suppliers to identify risk factors; - Reviewed our e-learning modules and confirmed that the content remains appropriate; - Appointed an agency recruitment outsourcing firm to manage temporary agency labour on our sites who will be responsible for all compliance checks, including modern slavery; and - Had no suspected or actual incidents of modern slavery reported directly to us or via our independent whistleblowing hotline administered by Safecall.

-8. 2021 Objectives
+8. 2022 Objectives

-In order to monitor and enhance the effectiveness of our approach to modern slavery and further embed our zero-tolerance approach to modern slavery and human rights abuses within our business and its supply chain, during 2021 we propose to take the following steps:
+In order to monitor and enhance the effectiveness of our approach to modern slavery and further embed our zero-tolerance approach to modern slavery and human rights abuses within our business and its supply chain, during 2022 we propose to take the following steps:

-- We will fully investigate and take appropriate action if any modern slavery-related events are reported to us directly or through our independent whistleblowing channels; - Roll out a site-based awareness campaign to ensure our employees and our sub-contractors remain vigilant to possible indicators of modern slavery and are able to identify potential risks themselves; - As mentioned above, roll out our Tender Management Software across the business to include modern slavery questions and work with any suppliers in respect of whom we need to seek further assurances before they can be accepted as a supplier; - Appoint the agency recruitment outsourcing firm to be responsible for sourcing all temporary agency labour on our sites in accordance with all applicable laws; - Continue to engage with the key labour trades used on our sites to ensure that they are taking appropriate actions to reduce the risk of modern slavery occurring within their own operations and supply chain.
-Where appropriate we will support them to raise awareness of modern slavery within their own business; - Continue to keep our practices, procedures and training programmes under review to ensure their continued effectiveness; and - Continue to work and support the Construction Protocol and agree to share information to help stop or prevent the exploitation of workers.
+- We will fully investigate and take appropriate action if any modern slavery-related events are reported to us directly or through our independent whistleblowing channels; - Review our Safecall posters and their use, and ensure that our employees and our sub-contractors remain vigilant to possible indicators of modern slavery, are able to identify potential risks themselves and know how to report a suspected incident of modern slavery; - Continue to review suppliers' and subcontractors' tender submissions submitted via the digital tender system and work with any suppliers in respect of whom we need to seek further assurances before they can be accepted as a supplier; - Review our Business Units' use of the appointed recruitment outsourcing firm and consider whether appropriate to make use compulsory; - Continue to engage with the key labour trades used on our sites to ensure that they are taking appropriate actions to reduce the risk of modern slavery occurring within their own operations and supply chain.
+Where appropriate we will support them to raise awareness of modern slavery within their own business; and - Continue to keep our practices, procedures and training programmes under review to ensure their continued effectiveness.

-This Statement has been approved by the Board of Taylor Wimpey plc and the subsidiary company listed below and in accordance with the requirements of the MSA it will be reviewed and updated annually.
+This Statement has been approved by the Board of Taylor Wimpey plc and Taylor Wimpey UK Limited and in accordance with the requirements of the MSA it will be reviewed and updated annually.